 When it comes time to embark, Business Class passengers enjoy priority boarding.

-The airline’s long-haul fleet consists exclusively of Boeing widebody jets.
-The fleet includes a mishmash of Boeing 767, Boeing 777 and Boeing 787 Dreamliner aircraft that all come in a range of configurations with varied styles of seats.
+The Boeing fleet includes a mishmash of B767, B777 and B787 Dreamliner aircraft that all come in a range of configurations with varied styles of seats.
 Some are in a 1-2-1 setup, others in a 2-2-2 configuration and some even in a tight 2-3-2.
-With so many configurations, and plans to continue updating and retrofitting, it can be hard to understand which product is offered on which flight.
-Seatmaps provide a good indication of what to expect.
-Japan Airlines have also added the Airbus A350 to its fleet, but with a high-density configuration, thankfully confined to domestic flights.
+With so many configurations and plans to continue updating and retrofitting, it can be hard to understand which product is offered on which flight.
+Seat maps provide a good indication of what to expect.

-The Business Class cabins on Japan Airlines all feature a distinctly Japanese design, largely using tones of black and grey, with seat shells in cream and white.
-Long-haul flights all offer the JAL SKY SUITE with fully flat beds, although in three very different designs.
+The Business Class cabins on the Boeing aircraft feature a distinctly Japanese design, mainly using tones of black and grey, with seat shells in cream and white.
+Long-haul flights offer the JAL SKY SUITE with fully flat beds, although in three different designs.

-Arguably the best version is simply named the JAL SKY SUITE and is offered on select Boeing 777s and 787s.
+Arguably, the best version is named the JAL SKY SUITE and is offered on select Boeing 777s and 787s.
 Although the 2-2-2 configuration on the Boeing 787 and 2-3-2 on the Boeing 777 may be on the tight side, the suites are remarkably comfortable.
-Every suite offers direct aisle access thanks to clever positioning, and retractable partitions add privacy.
+Thanks to clever positioning, every suite offers direct aisle access, and retractable partitions add privacy.
 For couples, the privacy partition can be lowered for conversation.
 For the most private of all suites, select one by the window.
-Entertainment is provided on 23-inch monitors, and Airweave mattresses and pillows help provide a good rest on long flights.
+Entertainment is provided on 23-inch monitors, and Airweave mattresses and pillows help give a good rest on long flights.
 Bulkhead seats offer greater legroom.

 Another popular seat is the JAL SKY SUITE III, which comes in a standard 1-2-1 reverse herringbone setup on other Boeing 777s and 787s.
 Every seat has direct aisle access and good privacy thanks to all seats facing slightly away from the aisle and featuring winged seat shells.
 Pairs of seats in the centre section are ideal for couples because you can lean forward and chat together or sit back in privacy thanks to a movable central divider.
 These seats feature 17-inch monitors.